 Over 25 Years of Serving the Community

-In 1986, cardiologists Abbas Khawaja, M.D. and Santosh Gill, M.D. brought their respective practices together to form Fox Valley Cardiovascular Consultants (FVCC).
+In 1986, cardiologists Abbas Khawaja, M.D. and Santosh Gill, M.D. brought their respective practices together to form Rush Copley Cardiovascular (RCC).
 Each had been in practice for several years in the area.
 They were the first physicians to bring cardiac catheterization and angioplasty to the community and initiate the open heart surgery programs at both Rush Copley Medical Center and Presence (Provena) Mercy Medical Center.

 Historical Highlights of the Practice

 In 2004, in response to heart disease remaining the top cause of death in women, Dr. Gill established the Women’s Heart Center at RCC―one of only a handful of its kind in the country.
 This program has been recognized as one of only five centers in the country to receive a National Institute of Health grant to further women’s heart care in the community.
 It also is the only local center to sponsor a regional Women’s Heart Symposium that brings the nation’s leading women’s heart experts to share the latest research, information and clinical breakthroughs to over 200 attendees annually.